 Why do we give levodopa to people with Parkinson’s disease instead of dopamine?
 After all, loss of dopamine, a major…

-Does Stroke Cause Scar Tissue In The Heart?
+Stroke May Cause Scar Tissue in the Heart

 Cardiac Scar Tissue After Stroke.
 The consequences of stroke are long-lasting, not just on the brain but also on other…